This chapter provides information on everything you need to know to claim unemployment benefits in Luxembourg.

 - 75% of the reference salary for the last 12 months.

-The monthly early retirement benefits are calculated based on the average gross salary for the three months immediately preceding the awarding of early retirement, capped at five times the monthly minimum wage (making EUR 9,992.93 in 2018).
+The monthly early retirement benefits are calculated based on the average gross salary for the 12 months immediately preceding the awarding of early retirement, capped at five times the monthly minimum wage (making EUR 10,355.50 in 2019).
 In the event of progressive early retirement (gradual reduction in working hours), the amount of the benefits is adapted to the employee's period of working hours, on a pro rata basis.

 - Agence pour le Développement de l’Emploi (ADEM): Public service in charge with guiding job seekers, establishing and paying unemployment benefits.